adnantabda/adnantabda/README.md

 - 💡 Open to collaboration and contributing to meaningful projects.

-- 🔗 Connect with me on LinkedIn: [https://www.linkedin.com/in/adnantabda/].
+- 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/adnantabda/) to get in touch!

 - ⚓️ Hobbies: One Piece enthusiast (🐙), swimming, and reading documentation 📚